Login

 In Germany, you can register your existing company as a “foreign employer” (“Ausländischer Arbeitgeber”).
 This means you will have a virtual presence in the country without needing to open a separate legal entity, new company, or even an office.

-However, being a foreign employer in Germany can still be complex; you have to:
+However, being a foreign employer in Germany can still be complex as you have to navigate local labor laws; you have to:

 • Liaise directly with the German authorities in the German language.